Integral formulation of Klein-Gordon singular waveguides: Mathematical preliminaries

 where $\psi: \mathbb{R}^2 \to \mathbb{C}^2,$ $m: \mathbb{R}^2 \to \mathbb{R},$ and $\sigma_1,\sigma_2,$ and $\sigma_3$ are the Pauli spin matrices defined by

-Dirac equations are natural models in the description of topological insulators and the transport observed at an interface separating two insulators in different phases \cite{BH,3,4,bal2022asymmetric}.
-In particular, if we assume that two insulators are brought together along an interface $\{y=0\}$, we set $m(x,y) = m_2$ for $y>0$ and $m(x,y)=-m_1$ for $y<0$.
-While each region on its own acts as an insulator provided $|E|<\min(|m_1|,|m_2|)=:m_*$, this is no longer the case for the combination, which admits absolutely continuous spectra in $(-m_*,m_*)$ when the signs of $m_1$ and $m_2$ are the same.
+Dirac equations arise naturally in the modelling of topological insulators, particularly in the transport observed at interfaces separating two insulators in different phases \cite{bernevig2013topological,3,4,bal2022asymmetric}.
+In particular, if two different insulators are brought together along an interface $\{y=0\}$, then this can be modelled by a jump in the mass, setting $m(x,y) = m_2$ for $y>0$ and $m(x,y)=-m_1$ for $y<0$.
+While each region on its own acts as an insulator (provided that $|E|<\min(|m_1|,|m_2|)=:m_*$), this is no longer the case for the combination, which admits absolutely continuous spectra in $(-m_*,m_*)$ when the signs of $m_1$ and $m_2$ are the same.

 Squaring the Dirac equation (\ref{eq:dirac}) one obtains